 Holders of BW, BB, BC, BE, BF, BG, BQ, D, G, MB, N, NB, NE, P, Q, W, and X licenses and permits.

 Businesses can conduct and submit compliance reports using a mobile device, opening either the Google Chrome or Microsoft Edge app, and logging into AIMS.
 Compliance reports ask users a series of questions and prompt them to take photos to confirm they are following the applicable laws for their businesses.

 We’ve provided tutorial videos to guide you through the process.

 Preparing for Compliance Reporting

 To prepare for the compliance reporting period:

 - Ensure that you are a Prime user in the AIMS account associated with the business you represent.

 - Identify the name and email of the person that you would like to complete the compliance report for each business location you represent.

-- Once the reporting period opens May 1, you will need this information to add these individuals as users with compliance reporting permissions for each location.
+- Once the reporting period opens every year, you will need this information to add these individuals as users with compliance reporting permissions for each location.

 You can also prepare for compliance reporting by making sure the business has proper signs posted in the correct locations.
 To learn more, visit the TABC Sign Requirements page.